holgerlembke/esp8266fatfs/README.md

 So you get a full working fat file system with folders and files.

-The price you pay is (perhaps) heavy use of flashEraseSector and so an early death of your ESP8266 flash memory chip.
+The price you pay is (perhaps) heavy use of flashEraseSector followed by an early death of your ESP8266 flash memory chip.
 You have been warned!

 ### Really that bad? ###